Arthur F. Devereux: 8th Massachusetts

 After the Battle of Fort Sumter on April 12, 1861, the Salem Light Infantry company was assigned to the 8th Regiment Massachusetts Volunteer Infantry for three months of service.
 The regiment arrived in Annapolis, Maryland, on April 21.
 Almost immediately after their arrival, the Salem Light Infantry, designated Company J of the 8th Massachusetts, was ordered aboard the USS Constitution to protect the vessel from attack by Confederate sympathizers.
 At the time, the Constitution was serving as a training ship at the United States Naval Academy in Annapolis.
 As one of the original six frigates of the U.S. Navy, the warship was an important national symbol.
-The Navy soon towed the Constitution, with Devereux's Salem company on board, to New York City where she would be less vulnerable.
+The Navy soon towed the Constitution, with Devereux's Salem company on board, to New York City where she would be less vulnerable to those seeking to destroy the Union in order to preserve slavery.
 Returning to Maryland, Devereux and his company rejoined the 8th Massachusetts, aiding in repairing railroads and serving guard duty outside of Baltimore.
 The 8th Massachusetts was mustered out of service on August 1, 1861.

 19th Massachusetts

 Having completed his first term of service, Devereux immediately sought involvement with a new regiment.
 On August 22, 1861, he was commissioned lieutenant colonel of the 19th Massachusetts.
 The commanding officer of the regiment, Col. Edward Winslow Hinks had great respect for Devereux's expertise in military drill.
 He therefore placed the training of the 19th Massachusetts under Devereux's supervision.
 To prepare the regiment for action, Devereux enlisted the aid of several members of the Salem Light Infantry company to serve as drill masters.

 After their first winter of service on picket duty in the vicinity of Washington, D.C., the 19th Massachusetts was attached to the 3rd Brigade, 2nd Division, of the II Corps in the Army of the Potomac.
 Devereux was placed on sick leave just before the Seven Days Battles and therefore missed the unit's first severe action.
 The unit was involved in the Second Battle of Bull Run on August 30, 1862.
 During the Battle of Antietam on September 17, 1862, the 19th Massachusetts, as part of Maj.
 Gen. John Sedgwick's division, took part in an infamous charge on Confederate lines in the West Woods.
 The division was virtually surrounded by Confederates and suffered heavy casualties.
-Lt.
-Col. Devereux was wounded during this action.
-Col. Hinks suffered a severe wound at Antietam which required his extended absence from the army.
+Devereux was wounded during this action.
+Hinks suffered a severe wound at Antietam which required his extended absence from the army.
 In his place, Devereux took command of the 19th Massachusetts.
 Devereux's promotion to colonel was effective November 29, 1862.